 Step 1: Put your text in the WordPress backend

-Step 2: Check your content scores
+Step 2: Check your readability scores

 Step 3: Make some content adjustments